alecuba16/FEASTR/src/MIToolbox/README.md

 All code is licensed under the 3-clause BSD license.

 Update History
+ - 13/07/2016 - v2.1.2R - Removed matlab files, added a firstElementOfEachSample to arrayoperations.
  - 10/01/2016 - v2.1.2 - Relicense from LGPL to BSD.
 Added checks to ensure input MATLAB types are doubles.
  - 02/02/2015 - v2.1.1 - Fixed up the Makefile so it installs the headers too.
  - 22/02/2014 - v2.1  - Fixed a couple of bugs related to memory handling.